Bee Bearding: An Overview for Beekeepers

 Is Bee Bearding Harmful to a Colony?

-Bearding of honeybees will never harm the colony, but rather helps ease the congestion inside the hive and helps the bees cool down the brood area.
+Bearding honeybees will never harm the colony, but rather helps ease the congestion inside the hive and helps the bees cool down the brood area.
 Bearding should never be a cause for worry to any beekeeper.
 It is however important to comprehend what this behavior is all about so that you can respond accordingly as advised earlier.

 What Bee Bearding Suggests

 Since you might not really stop bearding, it is wise to understand what it means when you see honeybees exhibiting this behavior.
 This will help you to respond appropriately.
-Below are some suggestions of what it means when honey bees begin to portray this:
+Below are some suggestions of what it means when honeybees begin to portray this:

 • There is insufficient space in the beehive forcing the worker bees to decongest the hive by moving out of the hive.

-• You applied some mite treatment recently and the honey bees are stepping outside to get some fresh air.
+• You applied some mite treatment recently and the honeybees are stepping outside to get some fresh air.

 • The prevailing temperatures are high and the brood area has become too hot with fanning proving to be inadequate.
 The bees have therefore stepped out to ease the congestion and manage the high levels of heat.